 LOCATION UPDATE: As of Monday, June 22, the Luxembourg American Cemetery is now accessible through a new public bus service.
 The Luxembourg Public Transport System introduced a new bus line that will run every hour from 10 a.m. to 4 p.m. between the Luxexpo, in Kirchberg, to our cemetery, in Hamm.
 Please note that visitors are required to book an appointment before visiting the Luxembourg American Cemetery.
 To book an appointment, please visit this link.

 The cemetery was established on December 29, 1944 by the 609th Quartermaster Company of the U.S. Third Army while Allied Forces were stemming the enemy's desperate Ardennes Offensive, one of the critical battles of World War II.
-The city of Luxembourg served as headquarters for Gen. George S. Patton's U.S. Third Army.
-Gen. Patton is buried here.
+The city of Luxembourg served as headquarters for General George S. Patton's U.S. Third Army.
+The cemetery is the final resting place of General Patton.

 Luxembourg American Cemetery